cncf/toc/.github/ISSUE_TEMPLATE/annual-review-template.md

 [] What are the current goals of the project?
 For example, are you working on major new features?
 Or are you concentrating on adoption or documentation?
 [] How can the CNCF help you achieve your upcoming goals?
 [] Do you think that your project meets the criteria for [incubation](https://github.com/cncf/toc/blob/main/process/graduation_criteria.md#incubating-stage)?

+After you've submitted a pull request, please add the pull request URL and date to your project in the [landscape](https://github.com/cncf/landscape/), this is how we track annual reviews!